JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - "I suse the V Twin for metal.
 If your un an MXR Six Band Eq after the VTwin you get incredible tone sahping options with a boost in louness, more headroom.
 Sounds amazing.
 High gain boogie tones all the way.
 I also run a Creations Audio Lab MK.4.23 before it, kick it for leads and I get more gain with no sound coloration. "
 - "The VTwin is hands down the best Overdrive/Distorion pedal ever built (IMO).
 Cant understand why Mesa doent make them anymore.
 Im glad I got one."
 - "After all these years and thousands of dollars spent on gear, my V-Twin is still my favorite pedal by far ...
 I have tried to replace the V-Twin with something smaller and battery powered, but it just cannot be done.
 Nothing has the massive low end, tone-ful girth, and easy playability of the mighty V-Twin."
 - Fix for the delay "there is the irritating sound cutoff when you switch from the v-twin to bypass ...
 External Bypass switch, the problem is only around when you use the onboard one.
-Any 1 -button/2 setting footswitchshould work, there´s a jack on the backside for it ... so by using the external switcing outputs, theres no sound loss when bypassing? hmm, interesting, thanks!  ...
-I´m assuming you mean the "dropout" when switching, and yes, an external switch aleviates the problem.  .. now when i switch from the v-twin to bypass, there is no loss in sounds, but vise versa, the sounds cuts out for a second. ...
+Any 1 -button/2 setting footswitchshould work, there's a jack on the backside for it ... so by using the external switcing outputs, theres no sound loss when bypassing? hmm, interesting, thanks!  ...
+I'm assuming you mean the "dropout" when switching, and yes, an external switch aleviates the problem.  .. now when i switch from the v-twin to bypass, there is no loss in sounds, but vise versa, the sounds cuts out for a second. ...
 Stick a 1 megaohm resistor between the ground and signal and your set."

 #### Behringer Vintage Tube Monster V999 ####
 - "I've bought and then sold lots and lots of pedals. ...
 With the VT-999 this may be as close as I've gotten to a Marshall in a Box tone so I'm pretty pleased.
 Oh, a tube screamer is icing on the cake to give your tone extra punch."